 This blog post will discuss the necessity of providing sexual harassment training in the workplace and outline its benefits.
 It will explore the different types of training available and the role of employers in providing such training.
 Furthermore, it will consider the legal implications of not providing sexual harassment training in the workplace and the potential cost of inaction.
+Sexual harassment training and workplace violence prevention training are key to maintaining a healthy work environment.
 The aim of this post is to provide a comprehensive overview of sexual harassment training and to equip both employers and employees with the knowledge to effectively address this serious issue.

 1. Overview Of Sexual Harassment

 It can occur in any workplace, regardless of size or industry, and can take many forms.
 Sexual harassment includes unwanted sexual advances, requests for sexual favors, verbal or physical behavior of a sexual nature, and any other conduct of a sexual nature that creates an intimidating, hostile, or offensive work environment.
 It is important for employers to recognize and address sexual harassment in the workplace to prevent further incidents from occurring and to ensure a safe, respectful, and productive work environment.